House Edge

 Field notes

-A stake ladder should move down more readily than it moves up.
+A Mental II stake ladder should move down more readily than the stake ladder moves up.
 For example, after a meaningful win, a player may cut the stake in half to protect the session.
-After a loss streak, the stake should not rise.
-This feels counterintuitive only because chasing losses is emotionally loud.
+After a loss streak, the Mental II stake should not rise.
+Lowering stake after pressure feels counterintuitive only because chasing losses is emotionally loud.

 The ladder should be written in currency, not in vague units.
 A rule like “stay small” is too soft.
 A rule like “maximum €0.60 until the session ends” is clear enough to follow when the game becomes intense.